-Understanding the optics can even help you locate rainbows that aren’t even visible to the naked eye.
-A “moonbow” (lunar rainbow) is a rare and wonderful phenomenon that follows all the natural rules of a daylight rainbow.
+Understanding rainbow optics can even help you locate rainbows that aren’t even visible to the naked eye.
+A “moonbow” (lunar rainbow) is a rarely witnessed and wonderful phenomenon that follows all the natural rules of a daylight rainbow.
 But instead of resulting from direct sunlight, a moonbow is caused by sunlight reflected by the moon.

-Moonlight isn’t bright enough to fully engage the cones that reveal color in your eyes (though sometimes you can see the moonbow as an arcing monochrome band).
+Moonlight isn’t bright enough to fully engage the cones in your eyes that reveal color, though in bright moonlight you can see the moonbow as an arcing monochrome band.
 But a camera on a sturdy tripod can use its virtually unlimited shutter duration to accumulate enough light to bring out a moonbow in full living color.
 Armed with this knowledge, all you need to do is put yourself in the right location at the right time.